UVMCS120F2018/space-game/README.md

 Ideas/todo

 goals:
-gravity
+* gravity
-shoot stuff like asteroids
+* shoot stuff like asteroids
-get blown up by asteroids if they hit you other ships
+* get blown up by asteroids if they hit you
+* other ships
--- steal their stuff
+** steal their stuff
-star system map
+* star system map
-moving with player's perspective
+* moving with player's perspective

 game play loop:
-start somewhere with items like fuel/ammo (unlimited/energy weapons?)
+* start somewhere with items like fuel/ammo (unlimited/energy weapons?)
---fuel meter
+** fuel meter
---refueling needs to be implemented
+** refueling needs to be implemented

 what components do we need: